-But despite the latest much anticipated drop from 5.25% to 5%, mortgage rates are expected to remain at around 4-4.5% for the rest of the year.
+After the latest much-anticipated base rate drop from 4.5% to 4.25% in May 2025, mortgage rates are expected to remain at around 4-5% for the rest of the year.

-That said, mortgage rates have come down since June last year, when the average five-year fixed-rate loan for a 75% loan-to-value mortgage peaked at 5.8%, adding hundreds of pounds to monthly mortgage repayments for buyers and homeowners.
+Mortgage rates have continued to come down since June 2023, when the average five-year fixed-rate loan for a 75% loan-to-value mortgage peaked at 5.8%, adding hundreds of pounds to monthly mortgage repayments for buyers and homeowners.

 How much could my mortgage repayments be?